-Any investor’s portfolio is his or her own small business, and any business should have a well-articulated plan to help it run successfully and efficiently.
+Any investor’s portfolio is his or her own small business, and any business should have a well-articulated plan to help it run efficiently and successfully.

-This site’s co-founder, Greg Patrick, will allocate $2,000/month for Mike Nadel to make two stock buys for the Income Builder Portfolio.
-Primarily using the DGI strategy, he will choose each company, and he will write at least one article about each selection.
+This site’s co-founder, Greg Patrick, will allocate $2,000/month for Mike Nadel to buy stock for the Income Builder Portfolio.
+Primarily using the DGI strategy, Mike will choose all the investments, and he will write at least one monthly article about his selections.

 Mike will execute each purchase and provide proof of each transaction.
 He will maintain and monitor the IBP, reporting regularly on its progress and updating relevant data on the portfolio’s dedicated website.

 Build a reliable, growing income stream by making regular investments in high-quality companies, most of which have a track record of paying and increasing dividends.

 The secondary goal is to build a portfolio that will experience solid total return.